The intention of this page is to provide links to sites advertising early career job openings in Economics.

 Government Economic Service (GES)

-To apply for a Fast Stream Assistant Economist post, candidates should already have, or hope to obtain in 2014, a first or upper second class honours degree in economics, or a postgraduate degree in economics.
-At least 50% of the course modules must be in economics and both macro and microeconomics must have been studied to qualify.
-To apply, and for further information about the recruitment process, please go to http://www.civilservice.gov.uk/networks/ges.
+Round 1 of the 2015 Government Economic Service (GES) economist fast stream scheme will open on 1 September 2014.
+To apply for a Fast Stream Assistant Economist post, candidates should already have, or hope to obtain in 2015, a first or upper second class honours degree in economics, or a postgraduate degree in economics.
+At least 50% of the course modules must be in economics.
+They must have studied both macro and microeconomics to qualify.
+More details here.

 Have you got what it takes to explain economics to foreign policy makers?
 The FCO recruits economists who can apply their skills to policy issues in international macroeconomics, financial markets and trade and development.